xmdltz/.github/profile/README.md

 ### 🌍 Who has been using our platform?

-We have successfully transformed learning centres and educational institutions in various locations worldwide, including Åland Islands, Bahrain, Estonia, France, the Ivory Coast, Israel, India, Kazakhstan, Senegal, the United Kingdom, and the United States.
+We have successfully transformed learning centres and educational institutions in various locations worldwide, including Åland Islands, Bahrain, Estonia, France, the Ivory Coast, Israel, India, Kazakhstan, Morroco, Senegal, the United Kingdom, and the United States.

 ```topojson
 {